In 1908, the Monoosnock Country Club of Leominster was organized by three local men: William Holden, Bernard Doyle, and Everett Richardson.

 It would accomodate the members' criteria: a convenient location, fairly level land with good soil for golf, a flat area for tennis, a nice view for less active members, and easy accessibility by all means of transportation.In 1924, the club incorporated and became Monoosnock Country Club, Inc..

 Wayne Stiles, a Boston architect, was hired to redesign the golf course to what it is today.
 Tennis courts were built, but dismantled in the 1950's due to lack of interest.

 The Country Club underwent a facelift in 1950.
 Land was purchased for the possibility of an additional nine holes of golf.

+The clubhouse was renovated with kitchen facilities added.
 The clubhouse was now open for weddings and other functions.